Skip to content

 • Can articulate a clear strategy, not just tactics

-Contract & Pricing (10 points possible)
+Contract and Pricing (10 points possible)

 • Pricing is transparent and within your budget